-• Downgrade the functional classification of Montgomery Village Avenue from major highway (six lanes) to arterial (four lanes) for the segment between Club House Road and Midcounty Highway.
+• Reclassify Montgomery Village Avenue from major highway (six lanes) to arterial (four lanes) for the segment between Club House Road and Midcounty Highway.
 This segment is currently constructed as a four-lane median divided road.
 If the classification of this segment is changed to arterial it would effectively prevent Montgomery Village Avenue from being widened any further.
-The portion along the frontage of the Village Center (between Stedwick Road and Club House Road) is envisioned to
+The portion along the frontage of the Village Center (between Stedwick Road and Club House Road) is envisioned to be more pedestrian-oriented than it is currently in order to encourage

-- be more pedestrian-oriented than it is currently in order to encourage activity between the redeveloped Village Center and the redeveloped Professional Center. - Extend Stewartown Road as a two-lane minor arterial (MA-298) across the former golf course from Montgomery Village Avenue at its current terminus to Watkins Mill Road at the intersection with Crested Iris Drive.
+- activity between the redeveloped Village Center and the redeveloped Professional Center. - Reduce the number of planned through lanes on Goshen Road from 6 to 4 lanes. and reduce the minimum right-of-way from 120' to 105', which more closely reflects the completed design of this roadway improvement. - Reduce the number of planned through lanes on Wightman Road from 4 to its existing 2 lanes between Great Seneca Creek and Goshen Road.
+Wightman Road is far removed from the I-270/MD 355 corridor; its location would not provide adequate travel service to commuters and its widening would negatively affect the character of the semi-rural area that the road traverses. - Extend Stewartown Road as a two-lane minor arterial (MA-298) across the former golf course from Montgomerv Village Avenue at its current terminus to Watkins Mill Road at the intersection with Crested Iris Drive.
 (See Figure 18.)
-Extending Stewartown Road will improve local connectivity between the east and west sides of the Village, as well as provide access for the future, potential development of the former golf course.
-The road should be designed as a two-lane undivided section with on-street parking, a shared use path along the southern side, a sidewalk along the northern side, and a targeted design speed of 25 MPH to discourage speeding traffic.
-Methods for slowing traffic that should be taken into consideration include the horizontal road alignment and narrow travel lanes.
-Based on the general location of the proposed road, as shown on the roadway classification map, construction of the Stewartown Road extension will not impact the stream valley buffer.
-However, the alignment of the roadway should be carefully designed to balance the desires for a roadway and pedestrian connection with any environmental constraints.
-As such, where needed, the illustrative - cross section shown on page 68 could be modified to a reduced 56 foot rightof-way with no on-street parking.
-The existing segment of Stewartown Road between Montgomery Village Avenue and Goshen Road should be assigned the same minor arterial (MA-298) MPOHT classification as the unbuilt extension. - Reclassify Stedwick Road (A-276) east of Watkins Mill Road.
-Club House Road (P-21) between Watkins Mill Road and Centerway Road, and the eastern 700foot segment of Rothbury Drive (A-285) as business streets (B-1, B-2, and B-3, respectively) in the MPOHT.
+Extending Stewartown Road will improve local connectivity between the east and west sides of the Village, as well as provide access to residential lots within the potential development of the former golf course.
+The road should be designed as a two-lane undivided section with on-street parking where feasible, a shared-use path along the southern side, a sidewalk along the northern side, and a targeted design speed of 25 MPH to discourage speeding traffic.
+Because of

+- the unique environmental constraints and the particular character of the existing and proposed residential neighborhoods, several methods for slowing traffic should be considered for design modifications.
+These modifications may include: reduced horizontal baseline radius, reduced horizontal distance between curve tangents, reduced monumental entrance lengths, increased maximum vertical slope (up to 10% grade maximum), allowance of median islands, enhanced pedestrian and bicyclist circulation, and reduced planting strip width. - Based on the general location of the proposed road, as shown on the roadway classification map, construction of the Stewartown Road extension will not impact the stream valley buffer.
+However, the alignment of the roadway should be carefully designed to balance the desires for vehicular access and pedestrian connections within the environmental and community context.
+The existing segment of Stewartown Road between Montgomery Village Avenue and Goshen Road should be assigned the same minor arterial (MA-298) MPOHT classification as the unbuilt extension. - Reclassify Stedwick Road (A-276) east of Watkins Mill Road, Club House Road (P-21) between Watkins Mill Road and Centerway Road, and the eastern 700-foot segment of Rothbury Drive (A-285) as business streets (B-1, B-2, and B-3, respectively) in the MPOHT.
 Additionally, Contour Road (currently not in the MPOHT) should be classified as a business street (B-4).
 This classification will allow these streets to better support the existing shopping centers or the vision for redeveloped adjacent properties.